All pastors have both a life and a ministry. Here are mine.

 Son: Roy Larry Jackson

-Interesting Fact: My grandfather was the last of my ancestors actually to make a full-time living by farming.
-He quit school at the end of the third grade due to his own father’s illness.
+Interesting Fact: My grandfather was the last of my ancestors in Fayette County, Georgia actually to make a full-time living by farming.
+He quit school at the end of the third grade due to his own father’s illness and bankruptcy.
 Barely able to read and write, he nevertheless worked his way into a prosperous position in the community, owning two “one horse” farms and managing a third one at the time of his death.
 (My father once told me that a “one horse” farm was c.
-40 acres, as that was the amount of land one man and one horse or mule could reasonably work in a given year.)
-Along the way, he gravitated from crop farming to hog and, eventually, cattle farming.
-It was rumored that he, like so many other broke young men during the 1920s and 1930s, made a little extra money on Saturday nights by running moonshine up to the speak-easies in Atlanta.
-Official records, though, indicate that he actually worked at the Atlanta Journal newspaper on Saturday nights.
-I remember him as he was later in life (when he was a grandfather), and I have to say this of him: he was quite possibly the most joyous person I ever knew.
-(Source: Census records, land and tax records, military records, church records, his will, and family and personal records.)
+40 acres, as that was the amount of land one man and one horse or mule could reasonably be expected to work in a given year.)
+Along the way, Cleo gravitated from crop farming to hog and, eventually, cattle farming.
+He was 20 years old when the Stock Market crashed in 1929, ushering in the Great Depression.
+Like most people in the rural south of his day, he learned to be self-sufficient and raised most of his own food, only buying what he could not raise himself on the farm.
+He worked few public jobs.
+Nonetheless, it was rumored that, like so many other destitute young men during the 1930s, he made a little extra money on Saturday nights by running moonshine up to the speak-easies in Atlanta.
+Official records, however, indicate that he actually worked at the Atlanta Journal newspaper on Saturday nights as a way to supplement his income while raising a family.
+I remember him as he was later in life (when he was a grandfather), and I have to say this of him: he was quite possibly the most joyous person I have ever known.
+(Sources: Census records, land and tax records, military records, church records, his will, and family and personal records.)

 Born: 09/22/1886, Haralson County, Georgia